MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 }
 ```

-If you are working in Azure, and have not already created a Network Security Group, you will need to create one now.
+If you are working in Azure, and have not already created a Network Security Group, you need to create one now.
 For more information on Network Security Groups see this article: [What is a Network Security Group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/).

 ### Create Application <!--1-->